x4b50/lv/README.md

-and         ;perform bitwise and on two top values or          ;perform bitwise or on two top values xor         ;perform bitwise xor on two top values not         ;perform bitwise not on two top values jmp 10      ;jump to instruction numer 10 (0 based) jmpif 2     ;or jif - jump to instruction numer 2 if check was true jmp start   ;jmp to 'start' label eq          ;check if two values at the top are equal substitutes them with the result gt          ;check if the value below is greater than the one on top lt          ;opposite of gt neg         ;negate the bool value print       ;or . - print the value at the top of the stack (doesn't pop it) shout       ;prints and pops
+and         ;perform bitwise and on two top values or          ;perform bitwise or on two top values xor         ;perform bitwise xor on two top values not         ;perform bitwise not on the top value jmp 10      ;jump to instruction numer 10 (0 based) jmpif 2     ;or jif - jump to instruction numer 2 if check was true jmp start   ;jmp to 'start' label eq          ;check if two values at the top are equal substitutes them with the result gt          ;check if the value below is greater than the one on top lt          ;check if less than neg         ;negate the bool value print       ;or . - print the value at the top of the stack (doesn't pop it) shout       ;prints and pops